Hair Trends 28 April 2026

 What does a curly hair balayage look like?

 The finished result of balayage on curly hair is one of the most naturally beautiful colour effects in hairdressing when it’s done well.
-Light catches the curls differently throughout the day, the colour looks genuinely sun-kissed rather than obviously done, and the grow-out is gradual enough that you’re not in the salon every six weeks chasing a regrowth line.
+When colouring curly hair, light catches the curls differently throughout the day, the colour looks genuinely sun-kissed rather than obviously done, and the grow-out is gradual enough that you’re not in the salon every six weeks chasing a regrowth line.

 What balayage on curly hair won’t give you is a very uniform, consistent colour from root to tip but that’s not what balayage is designed to do.
 If you’re looking for a more even, all-over result, a full tint or a root-to-tip colour service might suit you better.
 Your stylist should be honest with you about which technique is the right fit for the look you want.